wingsumlaw/wingsumlaw.github.io/about.md

 ---
 ## About

+Hi friend!

-Hi!
-I'm Wing-Sum, a mechanical engineering PhD student with an interest in mechanical engineering applications to human biology.
-I currently research biophysics of cell migration in [the Chaudhuri Lab](https://chaudhurilab.stanford.edu/){:target="_blank"} at Stanford University.
+I'm Wing-Sum, a mechanical engineering research fellow with an interest in mechanical engineering design and soft, plastic materials.
+I currently research biomaterials and cell migration in [the Chaudhuri Lab](https://chaudhurilab.stanford.edu/){:target="_blank"} at Stanford University.

+**As I grow in mechanical engineering expertise, I have realized my passion for engineering applications in storytelling, including digital art, grant writing, and space design.** I am looking for an internship in which I can bring my mechanical expertise to learning more about design.

 When not in lab, you might find me...